 Project management keeps knowledge transfer transparent: Knowledge management is a fairly new method within the project management sphere and there are a lot of tools available to ensure this happens.
 All these tools are designed specifically for making knowledge available to those who need it and when they need it.
 As is obvious, there are many different ways of accessing knowledge.
 The first step to making employees’ expertise available to everybody is to start by keeping track of all the knowledge that is kept by individuals.

-For this knowledge transfer to be transparent and to be successful, however, an open work culture has to be in place.
-By that what is meant is that the organisation should have a culture where someone’s knowledge is held in esteem and sharing that knowledge is seen as contributing to the overall success of the company.
+For this knowledge transfer to be transparent and to be successful, however, open work culture has to be in place.
+By that what is meant is that the organization should have a culture where someone’s knowledge is held in esteem and sharing that knowledge is seen as contributing to the overall success of the company.
 Here, a project manager’s skill of detecting knowledge acquired with one project that can be utilized in other projects is of great value.

 Project Management can at first appear to be a daunting task to undertake.
-More than relieving one of duties, it would appear that Project Management is addition burden on the company when it is already involved in a ton of other activities and is under constant pressure to deliver within strict time frames.
-However, once one warms up to the concept, tools and methodologies of Project Management, it can prove to be a highly effective and efficient way to make sure that production is optimal.
+More than relieving one of the duties, it would appear that Project Management is an additional burden on the company when it is already involved in a ton of other activities and is under constant pressure to deliver within strict time frames.
+However, once one warms up to the concept, tools, and methodologies of Project Management, it can prove to be a highly effective and efficient way to make sure that production is optimal.
 Especially when it comes to quality checks and sticking to strict deadlines/time frames to deliver, Project Management tools can prove to act as a boon for SMEs that struggle to maintain their presence in the market.

-We at SolutionBuggy have helped a lot of industries to stay relevant by connecting them to the best experts at the right time who have studied the industry and given suggestions to improve productivity, reduce waste, improve inventory management, train workforce and implement lean management techniques.
+We at SolutionBuggy have helped a lot of industries to stay relevant by connecting them to the best experts at the right time who have studied the industry and given suggestions to improve productivity, reduce waste, improve inventory management, train the workforce and implement lean management techniques.

 580 total views, 1 views today